Keyboard shortcuts

 Leaf Operator: PhysicalSeqScan

-A sequential scan is at the leaf of a plan tree.
-It's responsible for reading tuples from a table on disk.
+A sequential scan sits at the leaf of a plan tree and streams tuples from a table binding.

-1. Pulls the next raw tuple (rid, meta, tuple) from the TableIterator.
+1. Pops the next (rid, meta, tuple) from its prefetch buffer (which in turn pulls from the binding’s stream).

-2. Calls context.is_visible(&meta) to perform an MVCC visibility check using the transaction's snapshot.
+2. Calls TxnContext::read_visible_tuple to perform the MVCC visibility check and acquire the required shared row lock.

 Unary Operator: PhysicalFilter